stat545ubc-2023/assignment-b4-Jacky-Yiu/Assignment_B4.md

     ## 19 Brandon      119
     ## 20 Dear         118

-Finally, using GGplot, histogram, we can visualize the data.
+Finally, by using GGplot, we can visualize the data with a histogram.

 ``` r
 ggplot(sensesensibility_no_stopwords_top_words, aes(x = reorder(word, n), y = n, fill = n)) +